asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Building-and-Installing-DAHDI.md

----
+!!! note Install DAHDI before libpri

-**Note: Install DAHDI before libpri** libpri 1.4.13 and later source code depends on DAHDI include files.
+    libpri 1.4.13 and later source code depends on DAHDI include files.
 So, one must install DAHDI before installing libpri.

----
+[//]: # (end-note)

----
+!!! note Don't need DAHDI?

-**Note: Don't need DAHDI?**  If you are not integrating with any traditional telephony equipment and you are not planning on using the [MeetMe](/Asterisk-11-Application_MeetMe) dialplan application, then you do not have to install DAHDI or libpri in order to use Asterisk.
+    If you are not integrating with any traditional telephony equipment and you are not planning on using the [MeetMe](/Asterisk-11-Application_MeetMe) dialplan application, then you do not have to install DAHDI or libpri in order to use Asterisk.

----
+[//]: # (end-note)

 On This Page